fedeAlterio/SignalsDotnet/README.md

 This is used by the Computed signal before executing the computation function.

-The computed signals register to that event (filtering out notifications of other threads), and in that way they know, when the function returns, what are the signals that have been just accessed.
+The computed signals register to that event (filtering out notifications of other signals, using some async locals state), and in that way they know, when the function returns, what are the signals that have been just accessed.

 At this point it subscribes to the changes of all those signals in order to know when it should recompute again the value.